9 Best Artificial Christmas Trees Worth Your Money

 The soft, snowy look of this traditional Christmas tree alternative is just the ticket for rooms with vaulted ceilings.
 It comes with a storage bag, control box, remote control and an easy on-and-off foot switch.
 You’ll want to take lots of family photos next to it all season long.

 Best Value: Best Choice Products Premium Spruce Artificial Christmas Tree

-Resembling a spruce tree, this 7-1/2-ft. tall decoration comes with more than 1,300 branch tips for a full, realistic appearance.
-The tree breaks down into three pieces for easy storage, and it has a sturdy metal base to prevent tipping.
+Resembling a spruce tree, this 7-1/2-foot tall decoration comes with more than 1,300 branch tips for a full, realistic appearance.
+The tree breaks down into three pieces for easy storage, and has a sturdy metal base to prevent tipping.

 Best Unlit: Home Accents Holiday Fir Unlit Artificial Christmas Tree

 The Home Accents Holiday Dunhill Fir Unlit Artificial Christmas Tree ($179) isn’t adorned with Christmas lights, so you can use your own and change up the color every year.
 The tree stands 7-1/2-feet tall with more than 2,500 branch tips, and has three sections for easy assembly.
 The Home Depot web site reviewers call the included durable metal stand “excellent.”